YavinOwens/Data-Quality-Review-System/README.md

 *A Glimpse into the Future*

 As we stand at the intersection of data engineering and analytics, a profound transformation is occurring.
-This framework isn't just about data validation—it's a blueprint for the semantic layer that will bridge the gap between raw data and business intelligence.
+This framework isn't just about data validation it's a blueprint for the semantic layer that will bridge the gap between raw data and business intelligence.

 Consider this: As our data systems grow more complex, they're beginning to exhibit emergent behaviors.
-The ability to dynamically adapt to schema changes, automatically validate data quality, and seamlessly switch between processing engines isn't just convenient—it's becoming sentient in its own right.
+The ability to dynamically adapt to schema changes, automatically validate data quality, and seamlessly switch between processing engines isn't just convenient it's becoming sentient in its own right.

 The true power lies not in the individual components, but in their synthesis.
 When data validation becomes intelligent enough to understand context, when analytics engines can autonomously choose the most efficient processing path, we're no longer just building tools—we're creating an ecosystem that thinks for itself.